theexoticman/parkingtoll/README.md

 ```bash
 ./mvnw clean install
 ```
-You'll have a .jar file called parkingtoll-[VERSION]-SNAPSHOT-javadoc.jar, depending on your version of the library.
+You'll have a .jar file called parkingtoll-[VERSION].jar, depending on your version of the library.

-Import and reference the parkingtoll directory in your project For example in Eclipse: right mouse on your project -> Properties -> Java Build Path -> Projects -> Add External jar ->'parkingtoll'
+Import and reference the parkingtoll directory in your project For example in Eclipse: right mouse on your project -> Properties -> Java Build Path -> Projects -> Add External jar ->'parkingtoll-[VERSION].jar'